NanoCommons/user-handbook/docs/data-management/data-completeness-quality.md

 6. Format compliance of a dataset is not considered a data quality issue.

 ## Broad and flexible definitions employed for reviewing prior work
-Based on: Marchese Robinson et al., 2016 and references therein.
+Based on: Marchese Robinson et al., 2016 and references therein.<br>
+© 2016 by the authors
 {: .source }

 The original set of definitions, all the previous definitions are in some way or another derived from, is taken from Marchese Robinson et al.